TolikPylypchuk/KeyboardSwitch/README.md

 The app is completely customisable: you can set character mappings, add new ones, delete them, and even move them around.

-To quickly change mappings, you can use the TAB key.
-It will move the input focus to the next item in the mapping table.
-In addition, it will change the input language so you don't have to do it yourself.

 By default scrolling in the settings window is horizontal.
 If you want to scroll vertically, press Ctrl while you scroll.